Southern right whale: Reproduction

 Southern right whales display strong maternal fidelity to their calving grounds.
 Calving females are known to return to calving grounds at 3-year intervals.
 The most commonly observed calving interval is 3 years, but intervals can range from 2 to 21 years.
 Calving takes place between June and November in calving grounds between 20 and 30° S.

 In Australia, southern right whales have shown a preference for calving grounds along coastlines with high wave energy, such as the Head of the Bight.
 Here, the sound of breaking waves may mask the sound of the whales' presence, and so protect infants and calving cows from predators such as killer whales.
 Deep waters alongside shallower calving grounds may serve as training grounds for calves to build up their stamina ahead of migration.

 The age of sexual maturity for southern right whales is between 3 and 6 years.
 Females give birth to their first calf when they are between eight and ten years old.
 A single calf is born after a gestation period of one year, about 1 short ton in weight and 4–6 m in length.
 The calf usually remains with its mother during the first year of its life, during which time it will double in length.
 A southern right whale with sex chromosome aneuploidy (XXY) has been reported.

 Southern right whales have been observed nursing unrelated orphans on occasions.
+Southern right whales have been observed to have male to male penetration, with the behaviour being attributed to different possibilities: socialization, play, and reducing tension between males.